GGGiozzaG/SOFI2D-3D/README.md

 - Source: File containing sources' locations and parameters
 - Receivers: File containing receivers' locations
 - JSON File: File containing all parameters

+If you are using SOFI2D or SOFI3D for research, please remember to cite the repository and the authors:

+Bohlen, T., "Parallel 3-D viscoelastic finite difference seismic modelling", 2002, Computers & Geosciences 28(8), pages 887-899.
+DOI:
+10.1016/S0098-3004(02)00006-7